 8. Get Some Vaseline

-As far as the dyeing process itself, definitely use gloves (you might want to buy some latex ones that fight your hands a bit better; beauty supply stores carry them”>.
+Regarding the dyeing process, definitely use gloves (you might want to buy some latex ones that fight your hands a bit better; beauty supply stores carry them).
 Also, put some Vaseline along your hairline.
 Otherwise, you could end up dyeing your skin and some dyes stick around longer than others.
-By the way, if you do happen to get some on your skin, rubbing alcohol and nail polish remover (for skin and nails”> should do the trick.
+By the way, if you do happen to get some on your skin, rubbing alcohol and nail polish remover (for skin and nails) should do the trick.

 9. Only Do Your Roots If That’s All That Needs It

 Another reason why some people prefer to leave color-treating their hair to the professionals is it’s a lot easier for professionals to only dye the roots.
-That said, if your hair is already color-treated or this is your second go at it and/or you want to cover up some grays, definitely take your time and avoid coloring your entire head again.
-All that does is dry your hair out and that is never good.
-In fact, if you think this is going to be super difficult for you, enlist one of your friends to help you out.
-They can see the back much easier and that can reduce your chances of ending up with brittle locks.
+That said, if your hair is already color-treated, or this is your second go at it, and/or you want to cover up some grays, take your time and avoid coloring your entire head again.
+All that does is dry your hair out, and that is never good.
+If you think this is going to be super difficult for you, enlist one of your friends to help you out.
+They can see the back much easier, which can reduce your chances of ending up with brittle locks.

 10. Deep Condition Once You’re Done